loimos/loimos/README.md

     ```./build charm++ <version> smp --with-production --enable-tracing```

-    Note that you may need to load some module files in order to proberly build Charm++ on a cluster.
+    Note that you may need to load some module files in order to properly build Charm++ on a cluster.
 Most clusters will require loading the system MPI, and   Cray clusters will generally require some form of `craype-hugepages`.
 See below for some examples, or consult the [Charm++ documentation](https://charm.  readthedocs.io/en/latest/charm%2B%2B/manual.html#sec-install).

     | System              | Version            | Module Line                                              |
     |---------------------|--------------------|----------------------------------------------------------|